aloykiwi/aloykiwi.github.io/aboutme.md

 ### My story

 I am just an ordinary kid who dabbles into programming , python , kali linux , gaming and always questions everything on how it works .
+I also do enjoy football